 b) If we believe one of the pair belongs in the core, is it possible that it is our own personal arrogance to even try to judge another person’s heart and commitment as a true Christian based on the essential, core set of beliefs?

 c) Regardless of your own strong personal views on the subject and specific agreement and disagreement for the opinions expressed in the pairs, do you acknowledge that a person with the opposite opinion could also be a Christian? (i.e., back to the idea that one view actually belongs in the core.)

-d) Does the concept of being a “bad Christian” rather than not being a Christian at all apply here?
-That is, instead of having to choose only between a person either being a Christian or not a Christian based on this one issue, is a third category of “bad Christian,” appropriate?
+d) Does the concept of being “less of a Christian” or a “bad Christian,” rather than not being a Christian at all apply here?
+That is, instead of having to choose only between a person either being a Christian or not a Christian based on this one issue, is a third category of “less of a Christian” or “bad Christian,” appropriate?

 e) What do you think the response of Jesus would be for each opinion?

 f) If you consider one of the pair a sin, the departure of an individual from God’s will, does sinning exclude a person from being a Christian?
 (RLW: Your answer has enormous implications!)

 g) What other pairs of points are controversial and tend to divide the Christian church (unnecessarily?).